ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 We also need to add some contract tests to make sure our precompile is working correctly.
 Contract tests will be under `/precompile/contracts/helloworld/contract_test.go` [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/contract_test.go).
 The test will cover all functionality of `sayHello()` and `setGreeting()`.
-Contract tests are defined in a standart structure that each test can customize to their needs.
+Contract tests are defined in a standard structure that each test can customize to their needs.
 The test structure is as follows:

 ```go